vgcrld/protect_connect/README.md

 # Project Connect

 This is an example GEM for a few different technologies.
-Spectrum Project Connect, Sinatra, Tableau Web Data Connector.
+Spectrum Protect, Sinatra and Tableau Web Data Connector.

 ## Installation